Apoorv-1009/Robotics-Test-Stuff/Controllers/README.md

-Folder which contains few controllers I designed because I was curious about their output response
+Case study folder which contains few controllers I designed because I was curious about their output response